siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 and likewise for the magnetic fields.

-So for equal beams at a bright output point,
+So for equal beams at a bright output point, the standard output reading gives

 $$
 u_+=2u_0,